 The Language spoken in the district is Humli Khas spoken by 84.38% of the total population, while Lama Kham (closed to the Tibetan Language) is spoken by 15.32 % of the population.
 It is believed that the Nepali language has its origins in Humli Khas.
 The religions in Humla are Hinduism (78.2 %) and Buddhism (20.2 %).

 Humla has a domestic airport at Simikot, which is the only one way out form here.It connect with Surkhet, Nepalgunj, and Kathmandu, the main cities of the country by air.
 Air distance between Nepalgunj and Simikot is 218 km.
 The Airport can only give services to small aircraft such as twin otter and helicopter due to its short runway.
 Air service depends on the weather of Humla and Nepalgunj , therefore, connections are neither regular nor reliable.

 The district is inaccessible by motor roads.
-The second and final option to reach Humla is by foot.
-If one wants to reach Simikot via land, s/he needs to go through Safebagar, a district headquarter of Achham District.
-It takes one day by bus from Nepalgunj to Safebagar.
-And, it needs 7 to 8 additional days of trekking to reach Simikot from there.
+The second and final option to reach Humla is on foot.
+If one wants to reach Simikot via land, s/he needs to go through Jumla or Mugu districts.
+It takes one day by bus with rough track road from Nepalgunj to Jumla/Mugu.
+And, it needs 5 to 7 additional days of trekking to reach Simikot from there.
 However, it is very hard to follow this route due to the complex geographical condition of the region.
-A road from Tibet to Simikot is still under construction.
-It would be a milestone to link this remote area with the giant neighbour China.
+Karnali Curridoor and a road from Tibet to Simikot is still under construction.
+It would be a milestone to link this remote area with the giant neighbour China/Tibet and the rest parts of the country.
 The construction works have started, but they are yet to be completed.
 So the people of Humla still dream to have access to the modern means of transportation.

 Currently, most products are brought to Simikot from Tibet.
 The main means of transportation are mules that carry huge loads on the three days journey from the Tibetan boarder to Simikot.
 Rice is mainly flewn in by airplane.
 As a consequence, many products are much more expensive than in the country average due to transportation costs.